domlander/tbls-predictor/README.md

 ## Can I play with friends?

 Sure.
 Navigate to the "Create League" section and share the league code with your friends.
-You will be able to accept your friends requests to join your league
+If your friend has already created a league, go to the "Join League" section to join their league.

 ## When do I need to add a prediction for a match?

-Fixtures are usually added two weeks in advance.
+Fixtures are usually added two gameweeks in advance.
 Predictions for a match lock 90 minutes before kickoff, so enter your score in before then.
-If you forget, a default score of 0-0 will apply.
+If you forget, a default score of 0-0 will apply, so you won't miss out completely!

 ## Tech Section